avarant/blog/src/content/blog/using-cursor-effectively.md

 Some MCPs I use:

-- [Github](https://github.com/github/github-mcp-server): lets Cursor create pull requests, read issues
+- [Github](https://github.com/github/github-mcp-server): lets coding assistant create pull requests, read issues
-- [Playwright](https://github.com/microsoft/playwright-mcp): lets Cursor control your browser
+- [Playwright](https://github.com/microsoft/playwright-mcp): lets coding assistant control your browser

 Once you configure your `mcp.json` just tell your agent to create PRs or navigate to `localhost:8000`.

+It is also fairly straightforward to setup your own local MCP server.
+See the official [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk).

-Warning: be careful when downloading and running MCPs off the internet.
+*Warning:* be careful when downloading and running MCPs off the internet.
 Review what you're downloading.
 Use official MCPs when available.

 ### 8. Tips

-- Use Git to track/save changes and allow easy rollback
+- Use *Git* to track/save changes and allow easy rollback.
-- In Cursor Chat use the restore checkpoint button to revert changes
+- In Cursor Chat use the restore checkpoint button to revert changes as needed.
 - Be mindful of context.
 Models have varying but limited context windows.
 Try to keep your conversations short.
-Otherwise the model will eventually forget.
+Otherwise the model will eventually forget things.

 ## 9. Sample Workflow (Putting it all together)

-1. **Create PRD:** `/new file PRD.md` → outline feature requirements.
+1. **Create PRD:** `PRD.md` → outline feature requirements.
 2. **Generate task list:** *"Convert PRD into TASKS.md checklist"*.
 3. **Run Agent:** switch to *Agent* mode → *"Implement tasks"*.
 4. **Write tests:** highlight changed files → `/tests`.